 With a knack for leaping musical hurdles, Bogdan Dulu is steadily establishing himself as one of Canada’s noteworthy musicians of the newer generation, combining mastery of the piano with the ability to educate and entertain with his engaging speaking style, intelligence, compassion, and humour.

+In 2010, University of British Columbia made him an offer he could not refuse: the Four-Year Fellowship, UBC’s highest funding for top incoming doctoral students.
+This prompted Dulu’s relocation to Vancouver, Canada, where he soon learned the reason behind the city’s affectionate nickname of Raincouver.
+At UBC he studied under Distinguished University Scholar, Jane Coop, as well as Rena Sharon (collaborative piano and chamber music), Nathan Hesselink (ethnomusicology; thesis prep advisor), and Richard Kurth (music theory).
 Dulu is the first pianist to have written a doctoral dissertation on Marc-André Hamelin’s piano Études, researched under the personal guidance of the Canadian composer-pianist.
-It was during his doctoral studies that he developed a keen interest in the music of this legendary artist, with whom he worked closely during the final stages of the degree, and he has since become a champion of performing Hamelin’s music.
+It was during his doctoral studies at UBC that he developed a keen interest in the music of this legendary artist, with whom he worked closely during the final stages of the degree.

 His reputation as a fast and reliable learner has helped consolidate his standing as one of Vancouver’s go-to pianists for last-minute musical emergencies of considerable might.
 Such came his Vancouver Symphony Orchestra debut under late music director, Bramwell Tovey, who asked him to step in on a 20-day notice to learn and subsequently premiere the Shalimar Variations, Tovey’s 25-minute concerto for piano and orchestra.
 The premiere performance was recorded by the CBC.